How Do You Investigate Misconduct?

 Gathering evidence

 Central to the investigative process is the collection of evidence.
 This involves gathering documents, interviewing relevant parties, and analysing data to uncover the truth.
 In Australia, privacy laws and regulations, such as the Privacy Act, dictate how information is obtained and handled during investigations.
-Adhering to these legal requirements is paramount to maintaining the integrity of the process.
+Following these legal requirements is important to maintaining the integrity of the process.

 Interviewing witnesses